This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Swelling and tenderness

-- New or increased trouble moving and using your hands, fingers, or wrist
+- You have new trouble moving your hands, fingers, or wrist.

 Treatment for a wrist sprain